hdlugas/metabolomics_renyi_tsallis_entropy_similarity/README.md

 # Metabolomics: Compound Identification via Spectral Library Matching with Novel Entropy Similarity Measures

 We have constructed two novel similarity measures based on Renyi and Tsallis Entropy to quantify the similarity between two probability distributions.
-Our original motivation for constructing these similarity measures is to improve compound identification via spectral library matching with respect to either liquid-chromatography mass spectrometry (LCMS) or gas-chromatography mass spectrometry (GCMS).
-We constructed these similarity measures by generalizing the Shannon Entropy Similarity Measure presented by Li et. al. in the publication referenced below.
+Our original motivation for constructing these similarity measures is to improve compound identification via spectral library matching with respect to either liquid-chromatography mass spectrometry (LCMS) or gas-chromatography mass spectrometry (GCMS) data.
+These similarity measures were constructed by generalizing the Shannon Entropy Similarity Measure presented by Li et. al. in the publication referenced below.

 Li, Y., Kind, T., Folz, J. et al. Spectral entropy outperforms MS/MS dot product similarity for small-molecule compound identification.
 Nat Methods 18, 1524–1531 (2021). https://doi.org/10.1038/s41592-021-01331-z